TheRatG/miaox/modules/SphinxQl/README.md

 $result = $sphinxql->execute( null, $meta );
 ```

-Alternative syntax of getting result
+Alternative syntax of getting result, but you make two requests to searchd

 ```php
 $result = $sphinxql->execute();
 $meta = $sphinxql->meta();
 ```

-OR
+Or multiquery version with one request to searchd

 ```php
 $result = array();
 $meta = array();